alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 It’s like `Maybe<T>`/`Option<T>` for composition, except `Maybe` models absence while `Result` models failure with an error value.

-That turns error handling from implicit control flow into an explicit return value, making pipelines linear and removing the need for scattered throws[^checked-exceptions] and defensive checks.
+That turns error handling from implicit control flow into an explicit return value, making pipelines linear and removing the need for scattered `throw`s[^checked-exceptions] and defensive checks.

 Same mental model, different problems: collections, missing data (`Maybe`), and now error handling.